auth0/docs/articles/private-cloud/onboarding/onboarding-requirements.md

 ## Preferred region

 We will ask for your preferred region.
 For Standard and Auth0-hosted Managed Private Cloud, these will correspond to a preferred Auth0 region.
 For Customer-hosted Managed Private Cloud, this will correspond to a preferred AWS region.
 If you have a Development environemnt, these can be different for Development and Production.
-For Customer-hosted Managed Private Cloud, the selected AWS region for the Production cluster must have at least three [availability zones](https://aws.amazon.com/about-aws/global-infrastructure)).
+To learn more, see [Private Cloud Deployable Regions](/private-cloud/regions).

 ## Geographic High Availability needs